Config Reference

 Section titled “enable_markup”Enable comment-markup awareness.

-markup: enable_markup: trueWhen enabled, the formatter can recognize lists, fences, and rulers inside comments rather than treating them as opaque text.
+markup: enable_markup: trueWhen enabled, the formatter reflows plain line comments to fit within the configured line width and can recognize lists, fences, and rulers inside comments rather than treating them as opaque text.

 first_comment_is_literal